-There is a lot of scientific research on such behaviour and a term of “sunk costs” has been coined to describe the investors’ tendecy to make their investment decisions on the basis of historic events (which are irrelevant) instead of focusing on the future, prospective events (which are relevant).
+There is a lot of scientific research on such behaviour, and the term “sunk costs” has been coined to describe the investors’ tendency to make their investment decisions on the basis of historical events (which are irrelevant) instead of focusing on the future, prospective events (which are relevant).

-- Secondly, the analysis could reveal, that there are several other investments in the portfolio, that the investor is uncomfortable with and thus, the investment portfolio being not in line with the investor’s risk tolerance.
-This understanding could provide a trigger for rebalancing the investment portfolio by either selling off some or all of the “uncomfortable” investments or adding new lower-risk investments to the portfolio to outweight the risky ones.
+- Secondly, the analysis could reveal that there are several other investments in the portfolio that the investor is uncomfortable with and thus, the investment portfolio is not in line with the investor’s risk tolerance.
+This understanding could provide a trigger for rebalancing the investment portfolio by either selling off some or all of the “uncomfortable” investments or adding new lower-risk investments to the portfolio to outweigh the risky ones.

-Read our recent post on investments risks and expected returns here!
+Read our recent article on investment risks and expected returns here!

 Revalidate your investment strategy!

-- The evaluation and selection of individual investments ensure that the riskiness of all investments would be in line with the maximum risk tolerance levels established before.
-If the investor’s risk tolerance is low and allows for well-secured, low-risk investments only, there should be no room for high risk/high expected return investments in the portfolio (however sexy would they be).
+- The evaluation and selection of individual investments ensure that the riskiness of all investments is in line with the maximum risk tolerance levels established before.
+If the investor’s risk tolerance is low and allows for well-secured, low-risk investments only, there should be no room for high-risk/high-expected-return investments in the portfolio (however sexy they would be).
 Maintaining investment discipline and a calm mind is an important part of the game;

-- Diversification of investments geographically, maturity-wise, across a wide range of real estate assets and real estate companies ensures, that the investments are not exposed to the same risks at the same moment of time.
+- Diversification of investments geographically, maturity-wise, across a wide range of real estate assets and real estate companies ensures that the investments are not exposed to the same risks at the same moment in time.
 There is no hard evidence of the extent of diversification needed for real estate investments, but the popular sources suggest having at least 20-30 different real estate investments in the portfolio.
-So, when the investor’s target size of the real estate portfolio is EUR 10,000, he/she should aim to limit the individual size of each investment to the maximum of EUR 400- 500.
+So, when the investor’s target size of the real estate portfolio is EUR 10,000, he/she should aim to limit the individual size of each investment to a maximum of EUR 400- 500.